aiven/aiven-docs/docs/products/flink/howto/create-integration.md

    choose the Aiven service to integrate: Aiven for Apache Kafka®, Aiven for PostgreSQL®, or Aiven for OpenSearch®.
 1. Click **Integrate**.
-1. To include additional integrations, click <ConsoleLabel name="plus"/> in the **Data pipeline** section.
+1. To include additional integrations, click <ConsoleIcon name="plus"/> in the **Data pipeline** section.

 ### Integrate external services